 Also, the table includes the total number of cases of coronavirus by department and the number of new daily cases on October 24.

 In the table above, we include red departments where total the testing positive rate is 25 percent or higher.

 Note in the above table, do not assume that new reported daily cases match the new reported daily tests.
 There can be a lag between reporting new tests and new cases.
 So, it is not valid to use these daily numbers to determine a daily positive testing rate.

 Colombia Adds More Labs for COVID-19 Testing

 The testing rate for COVID-19 should increase in Colombia.
-On April 9, INS reported it plans to have capacity for 17,000 tests per day in a month.
-But this goal is questionable, as Colombia in the past week (April 20 to 26) completed less than 25,000 tests in an entire week.
+On April 9, INS reported it planned to have capacity for 17,000 tests per day in a month.
+And by August 5, Colombia had capacity for over 43,000 COVID-19 tests daily.

 On April 9, INS reported it had 17 labs doing COVID-19 tests with plans to have 20 more labs starting tests in the following week.
 In addition, by April 11, the count of labs in Colombia for COVID-19 testing had increased to a total of 23 labs with six new labs added with an additional capacity for 2,378 daily tests for coronavirus:

 - Universidad de los Andes in Bogotá – 300 daily tests